Utah Royals FC Open 2026 NWSL Season on the Road against Kansas City Current

 - Utah Royals FC Open 2026 NWSL Season on the Road against Kansas City Current - Utah Royals FC

-- Portland Thorns Announce Final Roster Ahead of 2026 Season - Portland Thorns FC

-- Kansas City Current Announces Local Broadcast Partners for 2026 - Kansas City Current
+- NC Courage Host Racing Louisville to Open 2026 Season - North Carolina Courage

+- Orlando Pride and Heart of Florida United Way Announce "Assists for Good" Campaign - Orlando Pride

-- Gotham FC Reveals 2025 NWSL Championship Ring - NJ/NY Gotham FC
+- Gotham FC, Victory+ Announce New Regional Broadcast Partnership to Expand Fan Access - NJ/NY Gotham FC

-- Chicago Stars FC Loans Goalkeeper Mackenzie Wood to Portland Thorns FC - Chicago Stars FC

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.